-This type of aortic dissection involves a tear in the descending aorta only, which may also extend into the abdomen.
-People with type B aortic dissection can be treated medically or with surgery.
-Surgical options for type B aortic dissection are similar to the procedures used to correct a type A aortic dissection.
-Sometimes stents — small wire mesh tubes that act as a sort of scaffolding — may be placed in the aorta to repair type B aortic dissections.
+- Surgery.
+The procedure is similar to that used to correct a type A aortic dissection.
+Sometimes stents — small wire mesh tubes that act as a sort of scaffolding — may be placed in the aorta to repair complicated type B aortic dissections.

 You Are ...
 The Campaign for Mayo Clinic